oktadev/okta-blog/_source/_posts/2022-08-12-ci-cd-microservices-spinnaker.md

 - **Secrets management** Spinnaker does not directly support secrets management.
 Secrets should be encrypted at rest and in transit.
 Credentials encryption for application secrets and Kubernetes secrets was covered in a recent post [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).
 - **Rollout strategies**: The Spinnaker Kubernetes provider supports running dark, highlander, and red/black rollouts.
 In the Deploy Manifest stage, there is a strategy option that allows associating workload to a service, sending traffic to it, and choosing how to handle any previous versions of the workload in the same cluster and namespace.

-## Learn more
+## Learn more about JHipster, Microservices, and Kubernetes

 This article looks at the nuts and bolts of JHipster deployments.
 CI and CD propose several organizational and technical practices aimed at improving team confidence, efficiency, and productivity.
 Spinnaker is a powerful tool for continuous deployment, with more than 200 [companies](https://spinnaker.io/docs/community/stay-informed/captains-log/#contributions-per-company) around the world contributing to its growth.

 As each architecture and organization is different, your pipeline design must be customized to your particular use case.
 I hope this brief introduction will help you get the most out of these wonderful tools.

-To learn more about JHipster check out the following links:
+To learn more about JHipster and its microservices support, check out the following links:

 - [JHipster Microservices on AWS with Amazon Elastic Kubernetes Service](/blog/2022/07/11/kubernetes-jhipster-aws)
 - [Run Microservices on DigitalOcean with Kubernetes](/blog/2022/06/06/microservices-digitalocean-kubernetes)